 Civil unrest/political tension

-Ongoing political tensions: Tunisia is nearing the end of a period of political transition following its 2011 revolution.
+Ongoing political tensions: Since the revolution in 2011, Tunisia has gone through a period of instability and transition.
 Elections were held in late 2014 and a new Government and President are in place.

 Tunisia has experienced unprecedented political and social change since the events of the 'Jasmine Revolution' in January 2011.
 Protests and political unrest occurred across Tunisia, resulting in deaths, injuries and extensive damage to property.
 While democratic elections were conducted peacefully in October 2011 and in late 2014, the potential for civil unrest remains.